 All dioceses have in place a policy requesting a letter of suitability for all visiting priests & deacons.
 All priests and deacons that will be attending Catholic HEART Workcamp must inform the Chancellor of the Diocese in which they will be entering (even if they are only visiting for a few hours).
-A link will be included in the Pre-Trip Email, which will provide you with all information and procedures for requesting a letter of suitability.
+A link will be included on the pre-trip website, which will provide you with all information and procedures for requesting a letter of suitability.

 Seminarians will be placed with clergy in sleeping quarters and be charged the amount of a full registration spot.

-- If the teen is sick for one full day and does not go to their worksite, that same day they must visit a local walk-in clinic or hospital for evaluation.
+- If the teen is sick for one full day (and misses going to a worksite), that same day they must visit a local walk-in clinic or hospital for evaluation.
 Depending on the outcome, a decision will be made as to whether the camper should return home.

 - If a camper must return home, it will be at their expense.
-The adult leader from his/her group will be responsible for getting them to the airport/bus station/train station or whatever travel arrangements are made.
+The adult leader from his/her group will be responsible for getting them to the airport or whatever travel arrangements are made by the parent.

-- On many occasions, campers are sick when they arrive at camp.
-Please, for your own benefit and for the consideration of others, please do not bring sick teens to camp.
+On many occasions, campers are sick when they arrive at camp.
+Please, for your own benefit and for the consideration of others, do not bring sick teens to camp.

 The majority of the showers are communal, so it is MANDATORY that all campers wear a bathing suit.